wmandai/workice-docs/docs/source/contracts.rst

    :description: Built into a smart work flow that includes e-signatures for your e-contracts.
    :keywords: projects,invoices,freelancer,deals,leads,crm,estimates,tickets,subscriptions,tasks,contacts,contracts,creditnotes,freelancer office,codecanyon

-One of the ways of building a relationship between a freelance developer and a client is to offer econtracts built into your web interface.
-Econtracts is a movement towards a faster and more seamless contract process and experience.
+One of the ways of building a relationship between a freelance developer and a client is to offer e-contracts built into your web interface. e-contracts is a movement towards a faster and more seamless contract process and experience.

  - The default contract clauses included in `Workice <https://workice.com>`__ was written by `AND.CO <https://www.and.co/the-freelance-contract>`__ and is vetted by the Freelancers Union and automatically complies with the Freelance Isn’t Free Act.
  - You and your clients can sign contracts online.
  - Get alerts when the contract is viewed or signed.

- ..
-TIP:: To modify contract clauses, go to **Settings** -> **General Settings** and click on **Clauses** button at the top bar section of the settings page.
+Create Contract Template
+"""""""""""""""""""""""""""
+Start by creating a contract template, Go to **Contracts** and click on **Templates** button.
+ - Enter the name of the contract template e.g Web Design Contract
+ - Enter the contract clauses (check sample contract included on installation)
+ - A list of available tags is shown below the Contract Message textarea.
+Those tags will be replaced with their values example {EXPIRY_DATE} will be replaced with the date when the contract expires.
+ - After creating a contract template, you can select the Contract Template when creating a contract as shown in the steps below;

 Create Contract
 """"""""""""""""